A Biography of the Doctor

 Susan "forces" the Doctor to accompany her on an evening out.
 They get lost somewhere in Shoreditch.
 They encounter a being that is somehow trapped in a mirror, and has been holding two people trapped as if it were 1963.
 They smash the mirror and escape.

-Notes: There are inconsistencies in the Doctor's account.
-He first says that they went to the theatre, and later that they had been to see a film.
+Notes: This is a story that the Doctor tells Steven.
+There are inconsistencies in his account (He first says that they went to the theatre, and later that they had been to see a film), so it's possible that not all of it actually happened.
+At this point, the Doctor isn't letting Susan out on her own at night.

 Whilst at Totters' Lane, the Doctor makes repairs to the TARDIS [this may be why he is already known to the scientific community in The War Machines].
 He also makes arrangements to hide the Hand of Omega in a coffin.